meghapsimatrix/wildmeta/README.md

 Roodman et al. (2019) and is based on the Stata’s boottest package (Fischer & Roodman, 2021).
 The package runs bootstrapping for linear regression models and fixed effects models.
-To the best of our knowledge, meta-analytic models, weighted linear regression models, and multiple contrast hypothesis tests are not supported by the package.
+To the best of our knowledge, meta-analytic models, and multiple contrast hypothesis tests are not supported by the package.

 The [`multiwayvcov`](https://CRAN.R-project.org/package=multiwayvcov)
 package implements cluster robust variance estimation as well as